pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (javaScript).md

 **NOTE**: Without options, **fetch** will by default act as a get request.
 <br><br>
 The return value of **fetch** returns a promise object.
 It returns a promise, whether it is resolved or not.
-The return data can be of the format JSON or XML, and can be an array of objects or simply a single object.
+The return data wihthin the promise can be of the format JSON or XML, and can be an array of objects or simply a single object.

+### Note on the processing of return of fethc
+A fetch call does not directly return the JSON response body, but a promise that resolves with a Response object (i.e. the resolution of the promise will result in a Response object).
+<br><br>
+The Response object, in turn, does not directly contain the actual JSON response body, but a representation of the entire HTTP response.
+So, to extract the JSON body content from the Response object, we use the .json() method, which returns another promise that resolves with a JSON object (i.e. he resolution of the promise will result in a JSON object).

 ### REFERENCES
 - https://www.geeksforgeeks.org/javascript-fetch-method/